 - ¼ teaspoon salt

 - a few grinds black pepper

-Trim the pork of any excess flat and sinew.
-Cut into approx 1.5in/3cm dice - if using pork tenderloin, vcut in half lengthwise then cut into slices.
+- Trim the pork of any excess flat and sinew.
+Cut into approximately 1.5in/3cm dice - if using pork tenderloin, cut in half lengthwise then cut into slices.

-Mix together all the remaining ingredients - the spices (cumin, coriander, oregano, paprika, turmeric, fennel seeds, allspice and cinnamon), salt, lemon juice, olive oil and pepper into a paste.
+- Mix together all the remaining ingredients - the spices (cumin, coriander, oregano, paprika, turmeric, fennel seeds, allspice and cinnamon), salt, olive oil, lemon juice, garlic and pepper into a paste.
 Add the diced pork, ensure it is well covered with the marinade then cover and refrigerate for at least 2 hours, but overnight would also be good.